jananir77/vallur.github.com/_posts/2014-08-09-Serialization.markdown

 image: Serialization.png
 ---

 Serialization of objects impacts the performance of a service considerably.
-The more the system spends time on serialization the more the stress is on the CPU and more the time it takes for the client to receive a message from a server.
+The response time for receiving/sending objects is directly linked to the time taken for serialization and deserialization.
+If the serialized bytes are more that impacts the time spent on the wire.
+The key to choose the right technology should be based on 3 factors no loss of data, serialization byte size and time taken for serialization and deserialization.

 ![Java Serialization](/img/posts/Serialization.png)